 Overview

-Recognizing that not all students can or should declare an academic major upon entering college, University Studies is the academic home for students who have not yet decided on a major and students in transition between majors.
+Recognizing that students benefit from active, guided exploration of academic majors early in their college career, University Studies serves as the academic home for students who have not yet declared a college or major, and students in transition between majors.

 Goals and Objectives